Faith Without Works Is Dead Commentary – The Truth About James 2 And What Works Really Means

-So you see, truly “believing” is a work, and this kind of “work” James refers to is perfectly in line with Pauls teaching.
-God cares about real faith, and he’s not asking us to get out our legal pad and check out our works to see if we are doing enough.
+So you see, truly “believing” is a work, and this kind of “work” James refers to is perfectly in line with Paul’s teaching and what we learn from Jesus.
+God cares about real faith, and he’s not asking us to get out our legal pad and measure our volume of works to see if we are doing enough.
 One decision, one work, made righteous one time, once for all.
 Amen.

-So in the same way that Rehab opened the door to receive the spies because she believed their God was real, and question we need be asking is have we opened the door of hearts to Jesus to let Him in?
+So in the same way that Rehab opened the door to receive the spies because she believed God was real, and the question we need be asking is ‘have we opened the door of hearts to Jesus to let Him in‘?
 That’s the kind of work God loves.
 I leave you with this verse: